 While each program will require examples of work specific to the chosen discipline, film submissions should be no more than TRT located in the admissions requirements, and submitted material should personally demonstrate individual talent and ability.
 The AFI Conservatory focuses on narrative filmmaking; samples should also be narrative in format.
 Production Designer submissions should present at least 75% of their work in their submitted portfolio.
 Screenwriters may send a script as a T.V. pilot or as an animated series, as long as they show narrative ability and it is the best demonstration of their talent.

-AFI Conservatory receives hundreds of applications each year.
-Enrollment is around 140 Fellows — a successful mix to create teams of Cinematographers, Directors, Editors, Producers, Production Designers and Screenwriters.
+AFI Conservatory receives thousands of applications each year.
+Enrollment is around 150 Fellows — a successful mix to create teams of Cinematographers, Directors, Editors, Producers, Production Designers and Screenwriters.

 We break down what the narrative statement should be about in the admissions requirements page on our website.
 That is a just a template for you to use so you can write your statement.
 This is the place where you should tell us about yourself so we can get to know you, your passion for filmmaking, and what makes you unique.
-You can address each area of the narrative statement separately, or you can blend it all together into one statement.
+While you can address each area of the narrative statement separately, we recommend a blended statement addressing each question meaningfully.
 Just make sure it’s no longer than 3 pages.

 No. Please follow the instructions for the required supporting materials for the Screenwriting discipline.
 Only one script sample can be submitted as part of the 20-page example.
 You can submit a screenplay that is less than 20 pages.
 The title page and a one-page synopsis does not count towards the 20 pages.
 Only those materials will be reviewed by the Admissions committee, and the Admissions committee will not review a project that is longer than the recommended length.